Skip to main content

 QI 4.3 Ensures compliance with Administrative Procedures as required in the performance of duties.

-5. Supervisor of First Nations and Métis Education Services/Superintendent of Learning Services Relations
+5. Coordinator of First Nations and Métis Education Services/Superintendent of Learning Services Relations

 RE 5.1 Establishes and maintains positive professional working relations with the Superintendent of Learning Services.